Kanban — Is It Hurting Your Engineers?

 Sit down with product management and understand their strategy to delight customers and win in market.
 And it they do not have a strategy, press them for one and help create and write it.
 Once you understand and help refine the strategy, meet weekly because you need a plan to win and it is going to need course corrections along the way.
 Once there is a basic plan, work together to create clear user stories and lay out a framework for what the engineering team needs to deliver to reach those product and business objectives.

 Trust yourself and the team

 I know you and the engineering team are wicked smart.
 So, trust yourself and the team to develop reasonable estimates for what it will take to deliver a collection of features that when combined, will have a material impact on customer delight, your market, and the business.

 Commit to delivering collections for features by specific dates and be agile along the way.
 Work towards your shared business milestones, but be flexible and creative in terms of how the development team reaches them.
 Stay “goal first” and manage the details as required to deliver against the objectives and realize big wins.

 The product management team is going to be wrong and so are you.
 Forgive them when they are and be easier on yourself as well when you and the team mess up.
 The weekly product team meeting is a great place to raise and work through complications and make cross-functional tradeoffs.
 Teams build cohesive strength working through and resolving problems together.

-Now is the time to stop depriving yourself, your engineering team, and the company.
-Stop the Kanban insanity and get to a healthier place by going back to a basic goal-oriented development approach.
-Just like dieting, there are no quick fixes for healthy living or software development.
+Now is the time to stop depriving yourself, your engineering team, and the company and get to a healthier place by going back to a basic goal-oriented development approach.